Allegheny Airlines

-Allegheny Airlines was a regional airline that operated out of Pittsburgh, Pennsylvania, from 1952 to 1979 with routes primarily located in the eastern U.S. It was the forerunner of USAir that was subsequently renamed US Airways, which itself merged with American Airlines.
+Allegheny Airlines was an American local service carrier, a scheduled airline that operated out of Pittsburgh, Pennsylvania, from 1952 to 1979, with routes primarily located in the Eastern United States.
+It was the direct predecessor of USAir, which was subsequently renamed US Airways, which itself merged with American Airlines.
 Its headquarters were at Washington National Airport in Arlington County, Virginia.

 History

-Allegheny Airlines began as All American Aviation Company providing mail delivery starting on 7 March 1939.
+Allegheny Airlines began as All American Aviation Company providing mail delivery starting on March 7, 1939.
 It was founded by du Pont family brothers Richard C. du Pont and Alexis Felix du Pont Jr.

 Allegheny before 1979

-In 1949 the company was renamed All American Airways as it switched from air mail to passenger service.
+In 1949, the company was renamed All American Airways as it switched from air mail to passenger service.
 On 1 January 1953 it was again renamed, to Allegheny Airlines.
 Like other local service airlines, Allegheny was subsidized; in 1962 its revenue of $23.5 million included $6.5 million in "public service revenue".